International Olympic Committee: 1998 Winter Olympics

-Bidding process for the 2002 Winter Olympics
+2002 Winter Olympics

-A scandal broke on 10 December 1998, when Swiss IOC member Marc Hodler, head of the coordination committee overseeing the organisation of the 2002 Games, announced that several members of the IOC had received gifts from members of the Salt Lake City 2002 bid Committee in exchange for votes for the bid who ended as eventual winner.
+A scandal broke on 10 December 1998, when Swiss IOC member Marc Hodler, head of the coordination committee overseeing the organisation of the 2002 Games, announced that several members of the IOC had received gifts from members of the Salt Lake City 2002 bid Committee in exchange for votes.
 Soon four independent investigations were underway: by the IOC, the United States Olympic Committee (USOC), the SLOC, and the United States Department of Justice.
-Before any of the investigations could get under way, Tom Welch and David Johnson, the co-heads of the SLOC, both resigned their posts.
+Before any of the investigations could get under way, SLOC co-heads Tom Welch and David Johnson both resigned their posts.
 Many others soon followed.
-The Department of Justice filed charges against the two: fifteen counts of bribery and fraud.
+The Department of Justice filed fifteen counts of bribery and fraud against the pair.

-As a result of the investigation, ten members of the IOC were expelled and another ten were sanctioned.
+As a result of the investigation, ten IOC members were expelled and another ten were sanctioned.
 Stricter rules were adopted for future bids, and caps were put into place as to how much IOC members could accept from bid cities.
-Additionally, new term and age limits were put into place for IOC membership and an Athlete's Commission was created and fifteen former Olympic athletes gained provisional membership status.
+Additionally, new term and age limits were put into place for IOC membership, an Athlete's Commission was created and fifteen former Olympic athletes gained provisional membership status.

+2008 Summer Olympics

+In 2000, international human rights groups attempted to pressure the IOC to reject Beijing's bid to protest human rights in the People's Republic of China.
+One Chinese dissident was sentenced to two years in prison during an IOC tour.
+After the city won the 2008 Summer Olympic Games, Amnesty International and others expressed concerns regarding the human rights situation.
+The second principle in the Fundamental Principles of Olympism, Olympic Charter states that "The goal of Olympism is to place sport at the service of the harmonious development of man, with a view to promoting a peaceful society concerned with the preservation of human dignity."
+Amnesty International considered PRC policies and practices as violating that principle.